JayaPok/JayaPok.github.io/_portfolio/pima_indians_diabetes_prediction.md

 Through my work, I was able to predict diabetes at an accuracy of approximately 80%.

 The dataset is provided by the National Institute of Diabetes and Digestive and Kidney Diseases.
-For more information and to download the dataset, the following link can be accessed https://www.kaggle.com/uciml/pima-indians-diabetes-database.
-To download my jupyter notebook, the following link can be accessed https://github.com/JayaPok/Pima-Indians-Diabetes.
+For more information and to download the dataset, the following link can be accessed at https://www.kaggle.com/uciml/pima-indians-diabetes-database.
+To download my jupyter notebook, the following link can be accessed at https://github.com/JayaPok/Pima-Indians-Diabetes.

 ```python